sharovatov/teamlead/articles/github-effect_en.md

 I used to spend lots of time arguing over pretty much the same topics again and again in chats.

-It’s quite hard for me to see someone wrong and resist from jumping in and spend time on explaining why the thesis is wrong.
+It’s pretty hard for me to see someone wrong and resist jumping in and spending time explaining why the thesis is false.

-Many times I regretted that the discussion wasn’t fruitful even though I wanted to help.
+I often regretted that the discussion wasn’t fruitful even though I wanted to help.

 I consider this regret or the urge to jump in to be my internal conflict.